ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

 To advertise a task to its peer, a protocol participant includes the header "DAP-Taskprov" with an HTTP request incident to the task execution.
-The value is the `TaskConfig` structure defined {{task-encoding}}, expanded into its URL-safe, unpadded Base 64 representation as specified in {{Sections 5 and 3.2 of !RFC4648}}.
+The value is the `TaskConfiguration` structure defined {{todo-fix-dap-reference}}, expanded into its URL-safe, unpadded Base 64 representation as specified in
+{{Sections 5 and 3.2 of !RFC4648}}.

 ## Deriving the VDAF Verification Key {#vdaf-verify-key}